rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## schema

+**Required**!
 Form schema.
 We support JSON schema draft-07 by default.
 See [Schema Reference](https://json-schema.org/draft-07/json-schema-release-notes.html) for more information.

 ## showErrorList